sass/sass-site/source/blog/025-request-for-comments-nested-map-functions.md

 date: 2020-9-16 14:40 PST
 ---

-As Sass libraries get more complex and have more users with different needs, they tend to develop the need for configuration.
+As Sass libraries and design systems get more complex and have more users with different needs, they tend to develop the need to share and override configuration and design tokens.
 This configuration is often hierarchical, and ends up being represented as maps that contain maps that contain still more maps.
 Up until now, Sass's map functions haven't really made it easy to work with this sort of nested map structure.
 But that's changing with the latest language proposal, written by Sass core team member [Miriam Suzanne].

 [Miriam Suzanne]: https://www.miriamsuzanne.com/